-This classroom display pack contains a series of six posters illustrating different sentences starters that could be used when writing: with an adverb, conjunction, preposition, simile, verb or with onomatopoeia.
+This classroom display pack contains a series of six posters illustrating different sentence starters in KS2 that could be used when writing: with an adverb, conjunction, preposition, simile, verb or with onomatopoeia.
 Each poster combines an image prompt and several clear examples to support grammar explanations and writing activities at KS2.

 Blank versions of each poster are also included for pupils to add their own examples as part of a working wall.